backdrop-contrib/youtube/README.txt

 CONFIGURATION
 --------------
+Global module settings can be found at admin/config/media/youtube.

+The video output of a YouTube field can be manipulated in three ways:
+ * global parameters found on the configuration page mentioned above
+ * field-specific parameters found in that particular field's display settings
+ * Views settings for the specific field

-A YouTube field can be output as a video of at one of four standard sizes, or at a custom size, with the ability to auto-play if necessary.
-The thumbnail of the YouTube image can also be used and it can be linked to the full entity or the video on YouTube.
+The thumbnail of the YouTube image can also be used and can link to either the content, the video on YouTube, or nothing at all.

-General and default settings can be configured at admin/config/media/youtube

 To configure the field settings: